unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 ```c#
 public IFeed<CounterValue> CurrentCount => Feed.AsyncEnumerable(ct => StartCounting());
 ```

+> [!NOTE]
+> There are additional ways to load data (e.g. Observables), but most of them are easily convertible to one of the above two.

 > [!TIP]
 > Feeds can also be constructed manually using the `Feed.Create` method.